-We have based our calculation of the percentage of beneficial ownership prior to this offering on 31,234,310 shares of our common stock outstanding as of August 31, 2020, which includes 28,188,110 shares of our common stock resulting from the conversion of all 28,188,110 outstanding shares of our convertible preferred stock into our common stock, including the shares issuable upon the conversion of our Series D convertible preferred stock issued and sold in July 2020, which will occur immediately prior to the completion of this offering, as if this conversion had occurred as of August 31, 2020.
-We have based our calculation of the percentage of beneficial ownership after this offering on 42,999,310 shares of our common stock outstanding immediately after the completion of this offering, assuming no exercise by the underwriters of their option to purchase additional shares.
-We have deemed shares of our common stock subject to stock options that are currently exercisable or exercisable within 60 days of August 31, 2020, to be outstanding and to be beneficially owned by the person holding the stock option for the purpose of computing the percentage ownership of that person.
+We have based our calculation of the percentage of beneficial ownership prior to this offering on 136,431,740 shares of our common stock outstanding as of May 31, 2020, which includes 120,393,150 shares of our common stock resulting from the conversion of all 120,393,150 outstanding shares of our convertible preferred stock into our common stock, which will occur immediately prior to the completion of this offering, as if this conversion had occurred as of May 31, 2020.
+We have based our calculation of the percentage of beneficial ownership after this offering on shares of our common stock outstanding immediately after the completion of this offering, assuming no exercise by the underwriters of their option to purchase additional shares.
+We have deemed shares of our common stock subject to stock options that are currently exercisable or exercisable within 60 days of May 31, 2020, to be outstanding and to be beneficially owned by the person holding the stock option for the purpose of computing the percentage ownership of that person.
 We did not deem these shares outstanding, however, for the purpose of computing the percentage ownership of any other person.
-The following table also does not reflect any shares of common stock that may be purchased in this offering.